 Once you're registered on Chronus as a Mentee, you'll be matched with a Mentor and other Mentees in week two of the semester.
-Matching is primarily based on your school, along with your availability and preferred mode of meeting (e.g., online or face-to-face).
+Matching is primarily based on your school, along with your availability and preferred mode of meeting (e.g., online or in person).